Robotics-Research-Group-KUL/rtt_soem_maxpos/README.md

 Are not implemented, but can be easily done following the code.

-At the moment, also the writing of digiral output is not possible, as there is the need to configure the Digital IO accordingly.
-Again this functionlaity can be added.
+At the moment, also the writing of digital output is not possible, as there is the need to configure the Digital IO accordingly.
+Again, this functionality can be added.

 ## Usage